Louiseskinner01/project2-the-countdown/README.md

 [![badge](https://img.shields.io/badge/deployment-GitHub Pages-purple)](https://louiseskinner01.github.io/project2-the-countdown)

 ⚠️ PROJECT INTRODUCTION AND RATIONALE⚠️
 The Countdown Game is a web-based recreation of the classic British TV quiz show Countdown, designed for both desktop and mobile browsers.
 The game challenges players by generating a set of random numbers along with a target number.
-The player must use their arithmetic problem-solving skills to reach the target, using the given numbers only once.
+The player must use their arithmetic problem-solving skills to reach the target, using the given numbers and any results from calculation made.
+Numbers can only be used once unless the user undoes their previous equation making the number available to use again.
 It’s a time-based, single-player experience that combines fun with cognitive skill-building.

 The project aims to deliver a sleek, responsive interface with an engaging user experience, complete with a real-time countdown timer, score tracking, and validation of answers.
 The game is ideal for casual play and educational purposes alike.